 Pin to hold into place.
 Use a small ruler perpendicular to the binding to make a small indication mark on the binding fold at a point parallel and directly above where the stitching ends.

 Tip a small ruler so the ruler corner is positioned in the middle of the binding strip.
 Position the ruler point an equal distance from both the mark along the binding fold, and the end point of the stitching.
 Between each point the distance is 1/2" to 5/8".

-Draw along the corner of the ruler to make a visible line that forms a >
+Draw along the corner of the ruler to make a visible line that forms an arrow.

 Sew on the drawn line: backstitch at the fold, sew, pivot at the point, sew, backstitch.

 Trim 1/4" from the sewn line to remove binding tails.Snip the tip to reduce bulk.

 Repeat steps, marking, sewing, and trimming on three more corners to sew a total of four mitered corners.

 From around the perimeter of the quilt, trim excess batting and backing 3/8" from stitching line.
 Be sure not to rotary cut the binding corner!

 Turn the binding to the quilt back.
 Use a stiletto or point turner to pull out the points at each mitered corner.
 Admire these sturdy, machine-sewn mitered corners - you won't have to hand-sew them closed!

 Using thread that matches the color of the binding, blind stitch to hand sew binding to the quilt back.